 1.1 Ingredients

-• Olive oil: For sautéing and enhancing flavor.
+- Olive oil: for frying and adding flavor.

-• Salt and pepper: To taste, enhancing the overall flavors.
+- Salt and pepper: to taste, boost the flavors.

-• Grated Parmesan cheese (optional): For topping, adding a creamy richness.
+- Grated Parmesan cheese (optional): sprinkle on top for a creamy finish.

 1.2 Equipment Needed

-• Large skillet or frying pan: Used for cooking the sausage and vegetables.
+- Large skillet or frying pan: for cooking sausage and veggies.

-• Wooden spoon or spatula: Ideal for stirring and combining ingredients.
+- Wooden spoon or spatula: for stirring stuff around.

 2. Step-by-Step Recipe